 If you have a passion and enthusiasm for young children's learning you are encouraged to apply for admission to a University of Otago initial teacher education (ITE) programme, endorsed in Early Childhood Education.
 Graduates of these well established and highly regarded programmes will be qualified to teach in a variety of early childhood settings in New Zealand and overseas.

 Bachelor of Teaching (Early Childhood Education)

 A three-year undergraduate degree programme for those who do not hold a degree.
-The BTchg endorsed in Early Childhood Education addresses professional teaching issues, curriculum, educational theory and practice and subject studies.
-It includes teaching experience in placements in early childhood settings.
+The BTchg endorsed in Early Childhood Education addresses professional teaching issues, curriculum, educational theory and practice, and electives in a chosen subject area.
+It includes teaching experience (placements in early childhood settings).

 Master of Teaching and Learning (Early Childhood Education)

-This one-year postgraduate programme is designed for graduates who want to teach in early childhood education.
-The programme involves study of six compulsory papers addressing pedagogy, curriculum studies, evidence-based inquiry, and diversity and inclusion.
-It includes a minimum of 14 weeks’ teaching experience in a range of early childhood settings.
-Professional experience involves working with a mentor teacher in block and weekly placements across an extended academic year.
+This intensive one-year postgraduate programme is designed for graduates who want to teach in early childhood education.
+The programme involves study of six compulsory papers addressing education and pedagogy (including diversity and inclusion), curriculum and professional experience.
+It includes a minimum of 80 days of professional experience in a range of early childhood settings.
+This involves working with a mentor teacher in block and weekly placements across an extended academic year (January to December).

 Offered in Dunedin only.